CIBC-Internal/python/Doc/reference/expressions.rst

 .. index:: pair: empty; tuple

 An empty pair of parentheses yields an empty tuple object.
-Since tuples are immutable, the rules for literals apply (i.e., two occurrences of the empty tuple may or may not yield the same object).
+Since tuples are immutable, the same rules as for literals apply (i.e., two occurrences of the empty tuple may or may not yield the same object).

 .. index::
    single: comma
-   pair: tuple; display
+   single: , (comma)

-Note that tuples are not formed by the parentheses, but rather by use of the comma operator.
+Note that tuples are not formed by the parentheses, but rather by use of the comma.
 The exception is the empty tuple, for which parentheses *are* required --- allowing unparenthesized "nothing" in expressions would cause ambiguities and allow common typos to pass uncaught.